bitman09/uniswap-dapp/README.md

-# Swap dApp
+# Ethereum Swap App

-This project is a tutorial on building a React dApp that allows users to swap ETH for UNI tokens using Uniswap's smart contracts.
-The tutorial utilizes the Uniswap SDK to interact with the contracts and create a custom frontend for token swapping.
+This tutorial guides users through building a React dApp that enables swapping ETH for UNI tokens via Uniswap's smart contracts.
+It leverages the Uniswap SDK to interact with these contracts and develop a custom frontend for executing token swaps.

 ## Prerequisites